adityaghai07/distbook/README.md

 ## Why

 Most pipeline parallelism explanations stop at diagrams.
-This repo is about implementing the actual comms and scheduling logic — including the annoying bugs (deadlocks from mismatched send/recv, autograd graphs that need to stay alive across microbatches, decoupled input-grad vs weight-grad passes) that diagrams don't show you.
+This repo is about implementing the actual comms and scheduling logic, including the annoying bugs (deadlocks from mismatched send/recv, autograd graphs that need to stay alive across microbatches, decoupled input-grad vs weight-grad passes) that diagrams don't show you.

 A schedule that runs without crashing can still compute wrong gradients, so the way to check one is to compare against plain autograd: build the same stages as a single